 Our elite science communicators are Hari and Sam.

 Hari is an astrobiologist and a senior space sciences communicator.
 She interned at NASA, trained for Mars and created numerous Mars outreach programmes in New Zealand, including the Mars exhibition at Stonehenge Aotearoa.
 Sam is formally trained in astrophysics and communications.
 He’s a former airforce officer and a long-time amateur astronomer.
 Hari and Sam have each been stargazing for more than 20 years.

-We operate on Fridays and Saturdays evenings and on long weekends from Stonehenge Aotearoa, the home of the Phoenix Astronomical Society, in the heart of Wairarapa.
+We currently operate from Stonehenge Aotearoa, the home of the Phoenix Astronomical Society, in the heart of Wairarapa.
 See directions below on how to get there.

 Every Friday and Saturday, we take you on a space and astronomy experience, called Star-Safari, which is a social enterprise that brings access to the night sky for everyone.

 Get a fun, inspiring night with our elite science communicators: Hari, a TEDx-featured astrobiologist who interned at NASA and trained for Mars and Sam, who is pursuing his passion for astrophysics and stars.